-We are passionate about providing the best possible education for all our pupils, including those with additional needs, to enable them to reach their true potential and develop as individuals.
+At Wath Central we are passionate about providing the best possible education for all our pupils, including those with additional needs, to enable them to reach their true potential and develop as individuals.

 We aim to reduce barriers to learning and are committed to providing opportunities and support to enable pupils with SEND to successfully access a real and meaningful curriculum appropriate to their needs.
-We understand that children's mental health and wellbeing is key to their development and our carefully selected PSHE programme (Jigsaw) promotes adopting a mindful approach to health and wellbeing whilst covering a broad range of subjects to help children value who they are and understand how they relate to other people in this ever-changing world.

-At Wath Central, our nurturing approach offers a range of opportunities for children to engage with activities and experiences, giving them the social and emotional skills to do well at school both socially and academically.
+Children's mental health and wellbeing is paramount.
+Our nurturing approach offers a range of opportunities for children to engage with activities and experiences, giving them the social and emotional skills to do well at school both socially and academically.
 We equip them with skills to develop their resilience and their capacity to deal more confidently with the trials and tribulations of life.
-A graduated approach is taken within school to supporting children with special educational needs: where specialised support is required for children we have contacts with a wide range of professionals (i.e. Educational Psychologists, Speech and Language Therapists, MIND Counsellors).

-We believe in the earliest possible intervention to support children with specific requirements and understand that the liaison between parents/carers is crucial to making this a success.
-We highly value the partnership between home and school and welcome collaborative working to best support our pupils.
-If you would like to know more about our SEND and Nurture Provision or if you would like to visit us, please feel free to contact us.
+We believe in the earliest possible intervention in order to support children with specific requirements and understand that the liaison between parents/carers is crucial to making this a success.
+We highly value the partnership between home and school and welcome collaborative working in order to best support our pupils.

+If you would like to know more about our SEND and nurture support or if you would like to visit us, please feel free to contact us.
 We would love to hear from you!